-Those Firefighters who suffer an injury by accident arising out of or during the performance of an authorised activity in or outside Victoria are also entitled to WorkCover compensation.
+Career firefighters who suffer an injury arising out of or during the performance of an authorised activity in or outside Victoria are ‘workers’ and therefore entitled to WorkCover compensation under the Accident Compensation Act 1985 (Vic) or Workplace Injury Rehabilitation and Compensation Act 2013 (Vic).
+These claims are administered by WorkSafe.

-Claims by career firefighters are administered by WorkSafe whereas claims by volunteers are currently administered by the Country Fire Authority.
-Statutory compensation is 'no fault' compensation, meaning the career or volunteer firefighter can obtain compensation without proving their injury was due to the fault of another person or organisation.
+Statutory compensation is 'no fault' compensation, meaning the career or volunteer firefighter or auxiliary worker can obtain compensation without proving their injury was due to the fault of another person or organisation.
+In circumstances where a career or volunteer firefighter or auxiliary worker suffered injury or died due to the negligence of another party, they may be entitled to lump sum compensation in the form of damages.

 Unfortunately, firefighters are susceptible to developing several cancers due to the nature of their work; increasing their exposure to carcinogenic substances.

 In 2019 the Victorian Labour Government followed other States and introduced the Firefighters' Presumptive Rights Compensation and Fire Services Legislation Amendment (Reform) Bill 2019 into Parliament.
 Victoria is the second last state to introduce such legislation.
-This Bill received Royal Assent on 2 July 2019 and is now law, providing presumptive rights to career and volunteer firefighters who have served in operational roles and who have been diagnosed with cancer, meaning they will be automatically entitled to WorkCover compensation under the presumption that their cancer was caused by their service, provided they have been diagnosed from 1 June 2016 with one of the 12 listed cancers and had served a prescribed minimum number of years.
+This Bill received Royal Assent on 2 July 2019 and is now law, providing presumptive rights to career and volunteer firefighters.
+This means that they will be automatically entitled to WorkCover compensation under the presumption that their cancer was caused by their service, provided they have been diagnosed from 1 June 2016 with one of the 12 listed cancers in the table below and had served in operational roles for the corresponding prescribed minimum number of years for that specific cancer.

 The Scheme is limited to where a diagnosis occurs during the course of a firefighter's service or within 10 years of them ceasing to serve as a firefighter.
 There is also an exception to the prescribed minimum number of years where the firefighter attended an exceptional exposure event.
 Similarly, to pro-claimed diseases, this presumption though can be rebutted by WorkSafe or the Country Fire Authority if those authorities can prove that the cancer was not caused by the firefighter's service as a firefighter.